Department/DivisionAdministrative Services / Human Resources

 - Performing basic research, analyzing data and information, and developing, evaluating, and presenting recommendations;

 - Preparing reports and business correspondence;

-Must submit to criminal background check the results of which must meet criteria for hiring role.
+- Must submit to criminal background check, the results of which must meet hiring criteria for the role.

-Positions in this class typically require: fingering, grasping, talking, hearing, seeing, and repetitive motion.
+Positions in this class typically require: reaching, fingering, grasping, talking, hearing, seeing and repetitive motions.

 Training and Experience:

-- Three years of professional human resources experience;
+- Three years of increasingly responsible human resources and employee benefits support experience;

 The above job description is intended to represent only the key areas of responsibilities; specific position assignments will vary depending on the business needs of the department.